parsiya/parsiya.net/content/post/2021/2021-12-20-vscode-wsl-rce/index.markdown

 [psnow-rce-2]: https://hackerone.com/reports/873614

 This post's target audience was `Desktop Application Security People` niche.
-I want to clarify some issues because more people have read it:
+I want to clarify some issues because more people have read it (edit on 2021-12-21):

 1. I didn't get 5 dollars.
 I paid 5 dollars out of pocket, so it's -5.
 2. "I am not angry, I am just disappointed."
 I knew it was out-of-scope.
 This